jhashemi/marketads.dataform/docs/MULTI_TABLE_WATERFALL_TESTING.md

 4. **Document Test Purpose**: Include clear comments and descriptions for each test.
 5. **Follow Dependencies**: Structure test dependencies logically, with basic tests as prerequisites.
 6. **Keep Tests Focused**: Each test should validate a specific aspect of the strategy.
+7. **Debug with Logging**: Use the built-in debug logging to troubleshoot test failures.
+8. **Regular Maintenance**: Update tests as the strategy evolves to ensure ongoing compatibility.

 ## Implementation Details